Celebrations Around the World

 Decorate for an upcoming holiday from a culture that is not the dominant one of the group.
 This could include a poster, lights, handouts, music or a food item.
 As youth ask questions, share that the items are related to a celebration and describe that celebration, including the culture where it originates.

 Invite the youth to share what holidays and festivals they celebrate.
-Discuss any differences among the students’ celebrations.
+Discuss any differences and similarities among the students’ celebrations.

 Share with the group that there are different holidays and festivals celebrated in every culture around the world and around the calendar.
 Teach them about the upcoming holiday you researched (see Teacher Preparation, above).

 Using the internet and available books, have young people research observances for each month that center non-dominant cultures.
 Compile these onto a